Stryve_Workshops_SlideDeck_DesignEdit

 Mark Miskimmin

-Mark has over 10 years of working with young people.
+Mark has over 12 years of experience working with young people.
 He has a degree in Youth Work and Practical Theology.
-Mark loves working along side young people and seeing them being released into their true potential.
+Mark loves working alongside people and seeing them being released into their true potential.

 Emma Carson